microsoft/CsWinRT/docs/hosting.md

 * DllGetActivationFactoryFromAssembly

 __DllCanUnloadNow__ may either:
-   1. Unconditionally return false (this is the behavior of the .NET winrthost.dll implementation)
+   1. Unconditionally return false (this is the behavior of the .NET WinRT.Host.dll implementation)
    1. Track all loaded target assemblies, forward the call to them, and return false if any target does

 Given that the host would likely use Reg-Free Activation, which does not support COM memory management, it makes little sense to adopt 2.